cefore/cefbabel/README.md

 # Cefbabel

 ## 1. Overview
-Cefbabel is routing daemon for Cefore compliant with a CCNx version 1.0 protocol.
+Cefbabel is a routing daemon for Cefore, which is compliant with a CCNx version 1.0 protocol specified by IETF/IRTF RFCs 8569 and 8609.
 Cefbabel is based on a Babeld[^1] protocol which is a distance-vector routing algorithm over IP.
-Cefbabel builds the shortest-path in Cefore network by inserting FIB entries.
+Cefbabel builds the shortest-path in a Cefore network by inserting FIB entries into cefnetd, a forwarding daemon of CCNx packets.

 [^1]: Babeld reference https://www.irif.fr/~jch/software/babel/